tensorleap/tensorleap/examples/coco/README.md

 ### **Cluster Analysis**

-Selecting samples from different areas of the model's latent space and use the **Fetch Similars** tool to create unique clusters of similar samples, such as:
+Selecting samples from different areas of the model's latent space (presented in the Population Exploration plot) and use the **Fetch Similars** tool to return unique clusters of similar samples.
+In this section we will see a few examples of clusters.

 #### **B\&W cluster**

-A cluster with grayed images had been detected.
-Using the **Fetch Similars** tool, we get these images:
+A cluster with grayed images had been detected, and running the **Fetch Similars** tool resulted these images:

 ![Grayed Images Cluster](<../.gitbook/assets/image (21).png>)

 As seen from the images, this cluster not only captures **grayscale** images but also **RGB** images with a small variation in [**hue**](https://en.wikipedia.org/wiki/Hue).

-Viewing the cluster in Tensorleap's cluster analysis tools shows that the vast majority of samples are **RGB** images and not **grayscale** (plotted as red dots below).
-Additionally, comparing the model's performance on **grayscale** vs **RGB** images yields that, on average, RGB images have lower error loss.
+Viewing the cluster in Tensorleap's cluster analysis tools shows that the vast majority of samples are, in fact, **RGB** images, and not **grayscale** (plotted as red dots below).
+Moreover, comparing the model's performance on **grayscale** vs **RGB** images yields that, on average, RGB images have lower error loss.

 ![RGB vs Grayscale Loss Comparison](<../.gitbook/assets/image (23).png>) ![Grayed Cluster - RGB (red) and Grayscale (Blue)](<../.gitbook/assets/image (26).png>)